aphyr/partitions-post/README.markdown

 > resolve this inconsistency between the two data sets.

-Repairing that inconsistency led to a "brief overload of the web nodes because of a short surge in network traffic".
+Repairing that inconsistency led to a "brief overload of the web nodes because of a short surge in network traffic."

 ### An anonymous hosting provider

-From what I can gather informally, *all* the major managed hosting providers experience regular network failures.
+From what we can gather informally, *all* the major managed hosting providers experience regular network failures.
 One company running 100-200 nodes on a major hosting provider reported that in a 90-day period the provider's network went through five distinct periods of partitions.
-Some cut off connectivity between the provider's cloud network and the public internet, and others separated the cloud network from the provider's internal managed-hosting network.
-The failures caused unavailability, but because this company wasn't running any significant distributed systems between those networks, there were no major inconsistencies.
+Some partitions disabled connectivity between the provider's cloud network and the public internet, and others separated the cloud network from the provider's internal managed-hosting network.
+The failures caused unavailability but, because this company wasn't running any significant distributed systems *across* those partitioned networks, there were no major inconsistencies.

 ### Pacemaker/Heartbeat split-brain

-One post to Linux-HA <a
+A post to Linux-HA <a
 href="http://readlist.com/lists/lists.linux-ha.org/linux-ha/6/31964.html">details a long-running partition between a Heartbeat pair</a>, in which two Linode VMs have each declared the other dead and claimed a shared IP for themselves.
-Successive posts suggest further network problems: emails failed to dispatch due to DNS resolution failure, and nodes reported "network unreachable".
-In this case the impact appears to have been minimal, in part because the partitioned application was just a proxy.
+Successive posts suggest further network problems: emails failed to dispatch due to DNS resolution failure, and nodes reported "network unreachable."
+In this case, the impact appears to have been minimal--in part because the partitioned application was just a proxy.